VasilMerdzhanov90/Tasks-and-projects-tracker/README.md

  - Authentication: Create new user with email and password.
  - Firestore storage - for avatar and task images.
  - Hosted with firebase.
+ - Guards for routing: can not open content if user is not logged in.